mbernste/mbernste.github.io/_posts/2023-09-04-determinants.md

 1. How much a matrix's linear transformation grows or shrinks space
 2. Whether the matrix's linear transformation inverts space

-We'll conclude by putting these two pieces together and describe how the determinant can be thought about as scaling a "signed volume".
+We'll conclude by putting these two pieces together and describe how the determinant can be thought about as describing space scaled by a "signed volume".

 The determinant describes how much a matrix grows or shrinks space
 -------------------------------------------------------------------